 Retinopathy is a term used to describe the abnormal development of the blood vessels located in the back of the eyes.
 These blood vessels play a critical role in providing nourishment to ensure the proper function of the tissue that is light-sensitive that lines the back of the eye called the retina.
 To achieve the proper vision, the retina needs to be intact and must have the ability to transmit relevant information to the brain through the use of the optic nerve.
 Untreated cases of Retinopathy of Prematurity can lead to retinal detachment, which ultimately causes blindness.

-The Risks of Retinopathy of Prematurity in Premature Babies
+The Risks of Retinopathy in Premature Babies

 This name of this disease is derived from the fact that it is specific to premature babies.
 Babies born between 32 weeks of gestation and those who weigh less than 3lbs.
 ROP occurs in cases where the blood vessels grow in toward the center of the eye instead of along the retinal bed, which is typically seen in eye development.